parallel

 and so "event consuming" functions (again, mostly anything that causes the

-script to pause - eg sleep
+script to pause - eg os.sleep, rednet.receive, most of the turtle API,

 etc) can safely be used in one without affecting the event queue accessed by